stan-dev/posteriordb/doc/CONTRIBUTING.md

 pre-commit install
 ```

-Now pre-commit hooks get run when you `git commit`.
-For example if a file
+Now, pre-commit hooks get run when you `git commit`.
+For example, if a file
 that you are committing has trailing whitespace `pre-commit` will remove
 the trailing whitespace, abort the commit and let you stage the modifications.
 Then you can run `git commit` again.

 All the checks are also run by continuous integration when you make a pull request.
-This means that you don't necessarily have to use `pre-commit` locally.
+These checks mean that you don't necessarily have to use `pre-commit` locally.
-However we suggest using it locally as that gives more immediate feedback.
+However, we suggest using it locally as that gives more immediate feedback.

 Tests
 -----------

-See python and R test sections
+See python and R test sections.

 ### Python tests